 3. Listen to the interactions and talk to students and the teacher.

-6. In your note, tell the teacher you observed: “Your contribution to the students of this school makes a difference!”
+5. In your note, tell the teacher what you observed: “Your contribution to the students of this school makes a difference!”

 End every classroom visit with a thank you note to express teacher appreciation.
 Teachers will begin to look forward to your visits and the positive notes you leave behind!